velovision/rearview/README.md

 It runs an HTTP server at port 8000 to allow clients to get status information and send control commands, and a raw TCP stream at port 5000 which streams MJPEG video from its camera.

-If no clients are connected after one minute, Velovision Rearview will switch to Standalone Mode.
+If no clients are connected after one minute, Velovision Rearview will switch to Standalone Mode until streaming mode is re-started.
 See [Standalone Mode](#standalone-mode) for more information.

 We can use [VLC](https://www.videolan.org/vlc/) media player to view the video stream.
 + Open VLC